unrealwork/atsd-use-cases/USInternationalTrade/resources/csv-parser-schema-explanation.md

 This method selects elements from the table based on the above expression.
 In this case, `'#row=2-*'`  means that we want to select all rows starting with row Index 2 (which will ignore the first row).

-After execution, we will work with the following table's cells:
+After execution, we will work with the table's cells:

 |  Index | 1   | 2    | 3    | 4    |5-14 | 15   | 16    | 17   |18-27|   28|  29   |
 |------|------|------|------|------|-----|------|-------|------|-----|------|-------|